NoahDomingues/XML-Extractor/README.md

 ## 📄 XML Extractor

-XML Extractor is a lightweight desktop tool that scans any file for valid raw XML files, extracts it, formats it, and saves it.
+XML Extractor is a lightweight desktop tool that scans any file for valid raw XML files, extracts them, formats them, and saves them.
 It can be used for various purposes, including game modding - such as for Codemasters' 2009 title, **Operation Flashpoint: Dragon Rising**.

 - Per-file output folders named after your source (dots → underscores)
 - Animated, always-visible progress bar